d3x0r/JSON6/README.md

 work with existing JSON parsers.
 For this reason, JSON6 files use a new .JSON6 extension. *(TODO: new MIME type needed too.)*

-The code here is a **reference JavaScript implementation** for both Node.js and all browsers.
-It’s based directly off of Douglas Crockford’s own [JSON implementation][json_parse.js], and it’s both robust and secure.
+The code is a **reference JavaScript implementation** for both Node.js and all browsers.
+It is a completly new implementation.

 ## Why